Undisclosed0369/SwiftMediaInfo/README.md

 **SwiftMediaInfo** is a lightweight macOS application for viewing detailed media file information in a clean and modern interface.

-It provides multiple ways to inspect media metadata, including structured views, raw output, and an HTML-rendered layout.
+It provides multiple ways to inspect media metadata, including structured views, raw output, HTML-rendered layouts, and side-by-side comparison tools.

 Built entirely with **SwiftUI** for macOS.